xperiandri/Elmish.Uno/README.md

 6. Define the “view” function using the `Bindings` module.
 This is the central public API of Elmish.Uno.

-   Normally in Elm/Elmish this function is called `view` and would take a model and a dispatch function (to dispatch new messages to the update loop) and return the UI (e.g. a HTML DOM to be rendered), but in Elmish.WPF this function is in general only run once and simply sets up bindings that XAML-defined views can use.
+   Normally in Elm/Elmish this function is called `view` and would take a model and a dispatch function (to dispatch new messages to the update loop) and return the UI (e.g. a HTML DOM to be rendered), but in Elmish.Uno this function is in general only run once and simply sets up bindings that XAML-defined views can use.
 Therefore, let’s call it `bindings` instead of `view`.

    ```F#
    open Elmish.Uno